MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/connected-storage/connected-storage-loading-on-demand.md

 ms.localizationpriority: medium
 ---

-# Connected Storage loading on demand
+# Loading data on-demand with Connected Storage

 `GetSyncOnDemandForUserAsync` allows you to load cloud-backed data from a connected storage space "on demand" rather than all at once.
 This can improve performance over `GetForUserAsync` for cases where file saves are particularly large.

-## To load data from a connected storage space on demand
+## To load data on-demand from a connected storage space

 ### 1:  Call `GetSyncOnDemandForUserAsync`

-This triggers a partial sync that downloads a list of containers and their metadata from the cloud, but not their contents.
+Calling `GetSyncOnDemandForUserAsync` triggers a partial sync, which downloads a list of containers and their metadata from the cloud, but not their contents.

-This operation is fast and, under good network conditions, the user should not see any loading UI.
+This operation is fast and, under good network conditions, the user should not see any "loading UI".

 ```cpp
 auto op = ConnectedStorageSpace::GetSyncOnDemandForUserAsync(user);